bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-24-fabrice-drouin-base-and-transport-layers-of-lightning-network.md

 Fabrice: No no, it's not.
 It doesn't look like a BIP 32 derivation; it's something else.

-Audience Member: It’s the ChaChaPoly that Christian mentioned, so it's basically this random generator that is XORed with your messages and the random generator has a certain seed value and this is just increased basically.
+Audience Member: It's the ChaChaPoly that Christian mentioned, so it's basically this random generator that is XORed with your messages and the random generator has a certain seed value and this is just increased basically.
 And this creates a new pseudo-random stream.
 That's why it's also important to know that it's every 500 messages because both parties have to exchange keys at the same time.

 Fabrice: If you have an off-by-one error in your application, you won't be able to understand the traffic after the first key rotation.